strimzi/strimzi.github.io/_posts/2020-09-29-strimzi-survey-results.md

 ## Wanted features

 This was another free text answer, because we didn't want to constrain people to what we already have on the backlog.

-Here's a best-effort rundown of the sorts of replies we got, in decreasing order of popularity:
+As a result the comments people made where sometimes ambiguous and open to interpretation.
+Here's our understanding of what members of the community are asking for, in decreasing order of popularity:

 1. Various "UI"-type requirements, for Kafka and CC.
 A lot of the ask here is metrics/monitoring and alerting OOTB, though it's not completely clear how many people wanted the metrics integrated into a UI or were happy with Grafana dashboards.